ChristianDibbern/christiandibbern.github.io/_posts/2018-02-23-groovegrid.markdown

 #### Mobile App Development

-A while back, I had heard about Google's efforts to create a cross-platform app development framework called Flutter.
+A while back, I had heard about Google's efforts to create a cross-platform app development framework called [Flutter](https://flutter.dev "Flutter").
 I remember thinking it was very interesting, but I didn't have time to delve into it.
 When I wanted to start working on the mobile app, Google had just released version 1.0 of Flutter, so I was excited to use the new technology for our app.

+Flutter uses Google's own Dart language for development.
+The Dart code can either run in a virtual machine or be compiled to native code.
+This enables a great development workflow with sub second hot reload, while also making releases fast and buttery smooth with AOT compilation.
+This is especially advantageous for UI development, I can make a change, hit save and my changes immediately show up on my connected device.
+What I like most about Flutter is UI-as-code.
+In contrast to native device frameworks, Flutter doesn't have a separate UI markup language or a UI Builder.
+Instead the Dart language features allow it to be used in a declarative manner to specify UIs.
+The upside here is that you can always rely on the power of code when declaring UIs.

+I was able to write all UI and business logic in Dart, but Flutter doesn't expose all device hardware directly to Dart.
+The core of the mobile app is bluetooth communication between the phone and Groovegrid, so I needed a way to use the bluetooth module.
+Flutter enables this via platform channels, that allow access to native device APIs.
+Platform channels are written in the target device's native language.
+On Android you can use Java or Kotlin, on iOS it's Objective-C or Swift.

 #### Microcontroller Development